 - It doesn’t matter how long ago it happened.
 It’s still affecting you and I’m here to support you in what you need.

-Social support is an important piece in recovery after a traumatic event.
-Understanding the nature of traumatic events and the impact of PTSD symptoms is essential to foster empathy and avoid harmful statements that may unintentionally invalidate a survivor’s experience.
-Instead, offering compassionate, nonjudgmental support and following their lead in conversations can make a significant difference.
-By being aware of our words and actions, we can create a safe and supportive environment that encourages recovery for those with PTSD.
+Social support is an important part in recovering after a traumatic event.
+Understanding the nature of traumatic events and the impact of PTSD symptoms can reduce the likelihood of making harmful statements that may unintentionally minimize or dismiss a survivor’s experience.
+Offering compassionate, nonjudgmental support and following the survivor’s lead in conversations can make a significant difference.
+By being aware of our words and actions, we can help individuals with PTSD feel seen, heard, and understood, which helps their recovery.

-In my private practice in Northeast Ohio, I’m here to help those with PTSD navigate their emotions with care and understanding as they do evidence-based trauma-focused psychotherapy.
+In my private practice in Northeast Ohio, I’m here to help those with PTSD navigate their emotions with care and understanding as they do evidence-based therapy for PTSD.
 I guide clients with a gentle and direct approach that addresses their needs.
-I specialize in providing two gold-standard psychological treatments for PTSD, Cognitive Processing Therapy and Prolonged Exposure Therapy, in person and via telehealth for those in Ohio.
+I provide trauma therapy near Cleveland, Ohio in person and virtually via telehealth across Ohio (from Cleveland to Columbus to Cincinnati).

 References